 Note: Every effort has been made to ensure the accuracy and clarity of the information provided.
-However, you should exercise judgment when using this information and consider obtaining expert advice.
+However, you should exercise judgement when using this information and consider obtaining expert advice.

 - Credit supply register – details of the number, type and location of credits available for purchase.
-This register includes Expressions of Interest (potential credit supply), pending credits (those which need assessment/approval) and issued credits.
+This register includes Expressions of Interest (potential credit supply), pending credits (which need assessment/approval) and issued credits.
 The credit supply register is also available as a point-in-time Excel download (XLS 4.5MB).

 - Credit demand register – details of the number, type and location of credits which are required.
 This register includes credits wanted (potential credit demand) and pending credits (those which need assessment/approval).
 The Biodiversity Conservation Trust has a separate credits wanted list.
-If you are an organisation wanting to have a credits wanted list added to this website, contact Biodiversity Offsets Scheme credits.
+If you are an organisation wishing to have a credits wanted list added to this website, contact Biodiversity Offsets Scheme credits.
 The credit demand register is also available as a point-in-time Excel download (XLS 73KB).

-- Transactions register – information about BOS credit transfers and retirements including credit type, number, price and date as well as suspensions and cancellations.
+- Transactions register – information about Biodiversity Offsets Scheme credit transfers and retirements, including credit type, number, price and date, as well as suspensions and cancellations.
 The transactions register is also available as a point-in-time Excel download (XLS 1MB).

 - Accredited assessors register – provides contact details for individuals accredited to prepare assessments of biodiversity values under the Biodiversity Offsets Scheme.
 The accredited assessors register is also available as a point-in-time Excel download (XLS 343KB).

 - Private land conservation agreements register – details of private land conservation agreements with the Biodiversity Conservation Trust.

-To transfer BOS credits an Application to transfer biodiversity offsets scheme credits form must be completed and submitted.
+To transfer Biodiversity Offsets Scheme credits, an Application to transfer biodiversity offsets scheme credits form must be completed and submitted.

-Once credits have been transferred from seller to buyer, they may need to be retired from the credit market by submitting an Application to retire BOS biodiversity credits.
+Once credits have been transferred from seller to buyer, they may need to be retired from the credit market by submitting an Application to retire Biodiversity Offsets Scheme biodiversity credits.

 BioBanking public registers

-The BOS has replaced the BioBanking scheme, but transitional arrangements provide for the continuation of both credits and credit obligations created under the TSC Act.
-The BioBanking public registers will continue to be used to provide information on BioBanking credit transactions, BioBanking agreements, statements and created under the TSC Act.
+The Biodiversity Offsets Scheme has replaced the BioBanking scheme, but transitional arrangements provide for the continuation of both credits and credit obligations created under the Threatened Species Conservation Act.
+The BioBanking public registers will continue to provide information on BioBanking credit transactions, BioBanking agreements, and statements created under the Threatened Species Conservation Act.
 Visit the BioBanking public registers.